tweag/haskell-training/material/domain.md

 ---

 A `String` is defined as a [list of characters](https://hackage.haskell.org/package/base-4.16.1.0/docs/Prelude.html#t:String).
 This makes it easy to manipulate but not particularly performant.
-As a consequence, it is not recommended for a production project.
+As a consequence, it is not recommended for usage in production.
 Use [`Text`](https://hackage.haskell.org/package/text-2.0/docs/Data-Text.html#t:Text) instead, which provides a similar API but is optimized for better performance.

 See also:
 - https://www.fpcomplete.com/haskell/tutorial/string-types/